 ²Five credits are awarded for EMT or Paramedic certificates.

-Students with a terminal EMS certificate are awarded 5 credits towards the electives, EMT B, Iowa Paramedic, Paramedic Specialist, or EMT Intermediate (State of IA or National Registry).
+Students with a terminal EMS certificate are awarded five credits towards the electives, EMT or EMT B, Advanced EMT or Iowa Paramedic, Paramedic or Paramedic Specialist, (State of IA or National Registry).

-Additional Academic Requirement(s): To receive an Associate of Applied Science degree, a student must complete all of the general education courses and bring in a certificate of completion for the required firefighting courses and 5 elective firefighting courses.
-Students will be given 33 credits for the required and elective firefighting courses -- 33 in addition to the 31 general education courses meets the minimum 64-credit requirement for an AAS degree.
+Program Prerequisites: This program is designed for firefighters already working for or volunteering for an existing fire department.
+To receive an Associate of Applied Science degree, a student must complete all of the general education courses and bring in a certificate of completion for the required firefighting courses and five elective firefighting courses.
+Students will be given 33 credits for the required and elective firefighting courses; 33 in addition to the 31 general education courses meets the minimum 64-credit requirement for an AAS degree.